Greenwood House

 * * * * *

 We thank the many people who have contributed information to this brief history of this beautiful home.
-Phil Geyer stayed with us in Sept.
-2000 when he came back for his 50th high school reunion.
-He shared some old photos and added much information about his family's tenure here.
-Lorraine Kornek, Joe Geyer's high school sweetheart, spoke in length about the family.
-Marjorie Hancock Phillips, who's aunt lived next door, took music lessons from Mrs. Geyer and remembered many long conversations.
-Research of the deeds at the Edgartown Court House helped with dates of sales and transfers.
 The many people who grew up in the neighborhood and stop by the house and reminisce about fond memories and stories of the people who lived in this house are always a delight and the source of new information!

 back to top of page